calmh/dst/README.md

 another way to provide a reliable stream protocol on top of UDP, similar to uTP, RUDP, and UDT.

+In fact, it's mostly based on UDT with some significant differences;

+ - The packet format is simplified.

+ - The keepalive mechanism has been removed to reduce complexity and bandwidth use.
+Applications can perform keepalives as desired.

+ - Windowing and congestion control is simpler, with room for future improvement.

+There's currently no protocol specification document apart from the code.
+One will be written once it's proven to work and the formats can be locked down.

 Documentation
 -------------